Medmly20208/amazproductprice/README.md

 # About the project

-the idea of this project is to type a product name then automatically you get the price of the first item in the results page of  from amazon website
+the idea of this project is to type a product name then automatically you get the price of the first item in the results page of amazon

 # Built with

+python
 Selenium:is a framework that provide a set of functionnalities in order to get data from the web so I use it in my project

 # Prerequisites